-good glucose control and its necessity to manage family caregivers perceived that diet control was Most family caregivers did not know the meaning of input and output of calorie expenditure.
+blood glucose control and its necessity to manage family caregivers perceived that diet control was Most family caregivers did not know the meaning ince of input and output of calorie expenditure.
 Two stated:

-doesn't take sugar for her tea since she got so She used to drink tea or other drinks without but her sugar was not controlled at all.
+fe doesn't take sugar for her tea since she got es.
+She used to drink tea or other drinks without but her sugar was not controlled at all.
 (Husband)

-pare meals for my husband, I do not put sugar into the I don't give him any sweet things, but when we blood sugar it's not normal.
+pare meals for my husband, I do not put sugar into ba.
+I don't give him any sweet things, but when we blood sugar it's not normal.
 (Wife)

-most participants were aware that metformin is the body.
-This fear about metformin led the family to provide less support for compliance to health some shared their ideas as follows:
+maily most participants were aware that metformin is to the body.
+This fear about metformin led the family ters to provide less support for compliance to health some shared their ideas as follows:

-Tief this metformin is not good for the body, I am so the is taking metformin for many years.
-The second is taken to take metformin ... can we stop taking is there any other medicine than this?
+and this metformin is not good for the body, I am so had ... he is taking metformin for many years. metimes he didn't take metformin ... can we stop taking Is there any other medicine than this?
 (Wife)

-stime when we go to the clinic, the doctor said that my to her's urine is not good and asked to do a test.
-I heard metformin damage kidneys.
-I think it is the reason for its (Daughter)
+assitime when we go to the clinic, the doctor said that my wher's urine is not good and asked to do a test.
+I heard the metformin damage kidneys.
+I think it is the reason for ins.
+(Daughter)

-First taking metformin my sister does not like to eat.
-In past she ate a lot.
-She said that she doesn't feel any six of food because the metformin makes her mouth like ad taste.
+the taking metformin my sister does not like to eat.
+In the past she ate a lot.
+She said that she doesn't feel any use of food because the metformin makes her mouth like ad taste.
 (Sister)

-the other hand most caregivers tried to learn more about control the glycemic level such as practicing the use of nich are good for sugar control.
+he other hand most caregivers tried to learn more about to control the glycemic level such as practicing the use of which are good for sugar control.
 They used to give herbs to their relatives, as highlighted below:

-heard that thebu (costus speciosus, cheilocostus specious) is good for sugar control.
+L heard that thebu (costus speciosus, cheilocostus specious) is good for sugar control.
 I make thebu sambol (salad) for my husband every week, he also likes to eat it.
 (Wife)